 I qualified as a Chartered Management Accountant soon after completing my degree in Accountancy & Management and I work as Senior Commercial Finance Manager within a FTSE 10 corporation.
 I have 14 years of experience within Finance roles primarily within large multi-national businesses both within the UK and internationally.

-I live in Henfield with my wife and our 3 sons – our eldest attends St. Peter’s Primary School, our middle son will start in Reception from September 2019 and our youngest will apply to attend when he is at school age.
+I live in Henfield with my wife and our 3 sons – our eldest and middle sons both attend St. Peter’s Primary School and our youngest will apply to attend when he is at school age.

 Joanna Brown (Clerk to Governors) I moved to Henfield from London in 2018 and was delighted to find a role in the community as Clerk to the Governors at St Peter’s.